 - Meeting Commenced at 6:00 PM

 - In Attendance

 - Two new members joined the team.

 - Not In Attendance

 - Guests

-- Manager of Athlete Leadership & Young Athletes, Jordan Schubert was in attendance.
+- ALPs Coordinator Jordan Schubert was in attendance.

 - Old News

 - At the last meeting...

 - Review minutes from previous meeting and any follow up that has occurred.

 - New News

 - The Management Team is looking to...

 - One person suggested...

 - Another person suggested...

 - Chair explained that the Management Team thought about it, but it didn't fit the budget

 - Someone then recommended...

 - Someone else thought it was a good idea and also added in...

 - The Chair called for a vote.

 - The vote was unanimous.